C&C 32: Operational history

 In a review Michael McGoldrick wrote, "The C&C 32 captures the essence of the cruiser/club racer of the early 1980s.
 While this boat may not [have] emerged as a C&C classic, it does epitomize the builder's work at the height of its role and reputation in the Canadian sailboat industry.
-In many ways, this boat seems like the natural evolution of what C&C had started with its earlier 27 and 30 foots models, only everything is a little larger, and its lines are little more modern looking.
+In many ways, this boat seems like the natural evolution of what C&C had started with its earlier 27 and 30 feet models, only everything is a little larger, and its lines are little more modern looking.
 Below is the familiar dinette arrangement opposite a full length settee, a layout which it has in common with its earlier predecessors.
 However, the interior of the 32 also has room for a quarter berth and a permanent chart table/navigation station.
 Outside is a large T-shaped cockpit, and the nice clean lines of the deck and cabin is what helped earn C&C a reputation for coming up with good looking designs."